-Under this final rule, origin designations for covered muscle cuts of meat derived from animals slaughtered in the United States are required to specify the production steps of birth, raising, and slaughter of the animal from which the meat is derived that took place in each country listed on the origin designation.
-In addition, this rule eliminates the allowance for commingling of animals of different origins.
-Although this regulatory action amends an earlier rule that applied country of origin labeling requirements to various types of nuts, ginseng and other commodities, only muscle cuts of meat are affected by the amendment.
+Under this final rule, origin designations for muscle cut covered commodities derived from animals slaughtered in the United States are required to specify the production steps of birth, raising, and slaughter of the animal from which the meat is derived that took place in each country listed on the origin designation.
+In addition, this rule eliminates the allowance for commingling of muscle cut covered commodities of different origins.